CynthiaPeter/Privatefit-Contributing-guide/README.md

    git push
    ```

-1. Open a new Pull Request to the main repository using your `trunk` branch
+ 4. Open a new Pull Request to the main repository using your `trunk` branch

-**Submitting a Pull Request**

-**Updating 3rd party packages**
+**Branching Strategy**

+In general, contributors should develop on branches based off of main.

+-

-### Designer:-
+### For Designers🎨

-		Link to design system and files
+You may reference the [Priv@tefit]() Design System when suggesting features, and are welcome to use our [Google Docs Template]() to suggest designs.

+-

-### Technical, UX, Business Writers:-
+### For Technical, UX, Business Writers✍️

 Do you want to contribute to the Privatefit documentation?
-Please read through the docs contributing guides and design systems.
+Please read through the docs [contributing guides]() and design systems.

+-

-### Create yours…
+### Create yours… 🖱🪄

 → Find a bug, report it.